+The important role of municipalities in our everyday lives cannot be emphasised enough.
+The municipalities make decisions about things such as the future development of health care, basic education, social services as well as road maintenance, services related to sports, physical activity and culture.
 Municipal elections are held every four years.
-The next official election day will be on Sunday 13 June 2021.
-The important role of municipalities in our everyday lives cannot be emphasized enough.
-The Municipalities make decisions about things such as the future development of health care, basic education, social services as well as road maintenance, services related to sports, physical activity and culture.
-The elected councilors have multiple opportunities to advance the well-being of intercultural and bilingual families.
+The elected councillors have multiple opportunities to advance the well-being of intercultural and bilingual families.
+The previous municipal elections were held in June 2021.

 multicultural municipalities – Familia's goals